jmurty/xml4h/docs/nodes.rst

     1974 : Monty Python and the Holy Grail
     ...

-To minimise the chances of unexpected behaviour from too much black magic there are restrictions on the format of Python attribute names that *xml4h* use to look up child Elements.
+To minimise the chances of unexpected behaviour from too much black magic, *xml4h* has restrictions on the kind of Python attribute names it will accept when looking up child Elements.
 The attribute name:

 - cannot start with any underscore characters
 - must contain at least one uppercase character, or